-There is a claim against the Company, for shares owed to prior shareholders of GrowHealthy Holdings, LLC ("GHH"), in relation to the Company acquiring substantially all the assets of GHH.
-During the nine months ended September 30, 2020, the claim was amended to also include monetary damages for an unspecified amount.
+There is a claim against the Company for damages of \$22.0 million, for shares owed to prior shareholders of GrowHealthy Holdings, LLC ("GHH"), in relation to the Company acquiring substantially all the assets of GHH.

 On March 4, 2020, a security services firm filed a complaint against McCrory's, GHHIA, GHP, and IHF, collectively, claiming \$1.0 million in damages, as a result of an alleged breach of a contractual relationship by McCrory's, GHHIA, GHP, and IHF.